 Within 28 days of taking up office, all councillors must complete a Register of Interest Form.

 A copy of councillors Register of Interest Forms must be forwarded to the Monitoring Officer at County Hall and if a council has a website they must be displayed on the website or the council can provide residents with details of the link to the County Councils website directly from their website.
+Updated Register of Interests forms will be made available to parish clerks/councillors before the election.

 Annual Meetings